CognitiveModeling/InteractiveClimateMuseum/readme.md

   many pointers are down/over

 ###### 5.2.4.3 Methods important for VR part
+- Awake()
+  - initializes browser
+  - registers the event for handling the pointers

 - OnHandlePointers()
   - if VR input is active, feeds tracked controllers (VR browser hands) to the browser